CiscoDevNet/intersight-powershell/docs/New-IntersightWorkflowTaskDefinition.md

 ```

 ### -Name
 The name of the task definition.
-The name should follow this convention &amp;lt;Verb or Action&amp;gt;&amp;lt;Category&amp;gt;&amp;lt;Vendor&amp;gt;&amp;lt;Product&amp;gt;&amp;lt;Noun or object&amp;gt; Verb or Action is a required portion of the name and this must be part of the pre-approved verb list.
+The name should follow this convention &lt;Verb or Action&gt;&lt;Category&gt;&lt;Vendor&gt;&lt;Product&gt;&lt;Noun or object&gt; Verb or Action is a required portion of the name and this must be part of the pre-approved verb list.
 Category is an optional field and this will refer to the broad category of the task referring to the type of resource or endpoint.
 If there is no specific category then use \&quot;Generic\&quot; if required.
 Vendor is an optional field and this will refer to the specific vendor this task applies to.
 If the task is generic and not tied to a vendor, then do not specify anything.
 Product is an optional field, this will contain the vendor product and model when desired.
 Noun or object is a required field and  this will contain the noun or object on which the action is being performed.
 Name can only contain letters (a-z, A-Z), numbers (0-9), hyphen (-), period (.), colon (:), or an underscore (_).
 Examples SendEmail  - This is a task in Generic category for sending email.
 NewStorageVolume - This is a vendor agnostic task under Storage device category for creating a new volume.

 ```yaml
 Type: string